 Live Burn; and

-Enrollment for the Citizens Fire Academy (CFA) begins June 1st of each year.
+Enrollment for the Citizens Fire Academy (CFA) is ongoing and continuous.
 Applicants must be at least 18 years old to apply.
 All candidates accepted into the CFA will be subject to a background check.
 Any criminal history will disqualify an individual from participation in the program.

 To apply for the Citizens’ Fire Academy, please submit an application by clicking Here .